|7-3.100||Authorization to Investigate|

 In the course of an investigation into other criminal conduct, a United States Attorney may develop evidence of antitrust violations.
 Such evidence may support either inclusion of antitrust counts in an indictment charging other crimes or indictment on antitrust charges alone.
 When such evidence is identified, the United States Attorney should contact the Antitrust Division (specifically, the Deputy Assistant Attorney General for Criminal Enforcement, the Director of Criminal Enforcement, or the Chief of a criminal office or section) to apprise it of the possible antitrust violations, determine whether the Antitrust Division or the Federal Trade Commission is investigating or has investigated the same conduct, and determine who should investigate and prosecute the antitrust aspect of the case.
-See JM 7-1.300 Organization of the Division and Antitrust Resource Manual, Chapter 3: Contact Information and Criminal Office/Section Territories for contact information.
+See JM 7-1.300 et seq. and the Antitrust Division Leadership, Section, and Office Directory for contact information.
 In most cases, the Antitrust Division, either alone or jointly with the United States Attorney’s Office, will investigate the anticompetitive conduct.
 A United States Attorney can independently investigate the anticompetitive conduct, but s/he needs the approval of the Assistant Attorney General for the Antitrust Division first.

 All requests to initiate new antitrust investigations must be cleared with the Federal Trade Commission, in accordance with a longstanding inter-agency agreement.
 The purpose of the inter-agency clearance is to ensure that the two enforcement agencies, which have concurrent jurisdiction in certain civil areas, do not duplicate efforts by conducting similar or identical investigations.
 An investigation of criminal conduct—e.g., bid rigging, price fixing, or market allocation—is invariably and promptly cleared by the Federal Trade Commission.